bm9avan/rest_api_node.js/README.md

 3. For POST requests, make requests via Postman or visit the link provided above for seamless integration with the React frontend project.

-## Configuration

-You can configure the API settings in the `config.js` file, such as the port number and database connection.

 ## Technologies Used

 - Node.js